haydenfd/nfl_api_client/docs/index.md

 ## **About**

-`nfl_api_client` is a Python package that provides a simple and flexible interface for accessing ESPN's NFL data.
-This package makes it easy to fetch exactly the data points you need.
+`nfl_api_client` provides a simple and flexible interface to query ESPN's NFL data endpoints.
+Whether you're building tools, performing research, or just exploring stats, this package makes it easy to retrieve exactly the NFL data you need.

-Features:
+**Key Features**:

-    - Elaborate documentation with examples for each endpoint.
+- Rich documentation with examples for each endpoint
-    - Ability to configure your HTTP requests.
+- Fully configurable HTTP requests
-    - Access to the raw ESPN response data and request URLs.
+- Access to raw ESPN responses and resolved request URLs

 !!!
 Note